Coverage by Bhat Dittakavi of Variance.AI on “Local to Global” by Dr. Srikanth Sundararajan at T-HUB on 25th Jan 2018.

 Local to global:

-Service or hourly based work is a slow climb as you compete with many local players out there in USA.
-If you have a platform offering such as Adobe on cloud, then it would be better as you can extend the virtual ecosystem.
+Service or hourly based work is a slow climb as you compete with many local players out there in the USA.
+If you have a platform offering such as Adobe on the cloud, then it would be better as you can extend the virtual ecosystem.

 We have grown Persistent from $10M to where it is now.
 We took it public.
 Now it has its own challenges too.